 Authors

-Jennie Erdal
+The estate of Jennie Erdal

 Jennie Erdal grew up in a mining village in Fife.
 She worked as the unacknowledged ghostwriter for Naim Attallah, the publisher and owner of Quartet Books for over twenty years.
 Having started out as a translator of Russian novels, then as a commissioning editor, she ultimately published under Naim’s name two novels, a weekly newspaper column, book reviews, letters, poems and even love letters.
 She researched, wrote the questions for, and edited in-depth interviews for the collection Women, and eight further volumes of interviews.
 Her account of this experience, Ghosting, was shortlisted for the Saltire Society First Book Award and the J R Ackerly Prize; it was also a BBC Radio 4 Book of the Week.
 Jennie died in 2020.